The Gregorian Calendar’s Adoption in the United States

 The Guide’s Structure and How to Use It

-This guide is meticulously arranged by meeting, making it easier for researchers to find information.
+This guide is carefully arranged by meeting, making it easier for researchers to find information.
 Entries for each meeting include the name (with references under all known names), place (offering a general idea of the meeting’s region), a brief history, and the records available.
 This structure requires a basic understanding of the Quaker administrative organization to navigate efficiently.

 Key Tips for Genealogical Research